How Much Can I Borrow on a Lifetime Mortgage? (+ Free Calculator)

 How long does a lifetime mortgage take to arrange?

-The most popular reasons for using lifetime mortgages in 2023
+The most popular reasons for using lifetime mortgages

 How to calculate a lifetime mortgage, and what is the maximum loan to value of cash available?